hussius/deeplearning-biology/README.md

 Abstract starts: "We report a method to convert discrete representations of molecules to and from a multidimensional continuous representation.
 This model allows us to generate new molecules for efficient exploration and optimization through open-ended spaces of chemical compounds."

+**Objective-Reinforced Generative Adversarial Networks (ORGAN)** [[github](https://github.com/gablg1/ORGAN)][[preprint](https://arxiv.org/abs/1705.10843)]

+A method that combines generative models with reinforcement learning to direct the generative process towards some desired target, ORGAN is a generic method for discrete data but is in this case exemplified by a drug discovery use case.

+**Molecular De-Novo Design through Deep Reinforcement Learning** [[github](https://github.com/MarcusOlivecrona/REINVENT)][[preprint](https://arxiv.org/abs/1704.07555)]

+PyTorch sequence generation model that uses reinforcement learning.
+Nice widget showing training progress and molecules generated during training is shown on the Github page.
+Abstract starts: "This work introduces a method to tune a sequence-based generative model for molecular de novo design that through augmented episodic likelihood can learn to generate structures with certain specified desirable properties.
+We demonstrate how this model can execute a range of tasks such as generating analogues to a query structure and generating compounds predicted to be active against a biological target."

 **One-shot learning models for drug discovery and DeepChem** [[github](https://github.com/deepchem/deepchem)][[Python library](http://deepchem.io/)][[paper](http://pubs.acs.org/doi/abs/10.1021/acscentsci.6b00367)]

 DeepChem is a "...
 [P]ython library that aims to make the use of machine-learning in drug discovery straightforward and convenient" which checks a lot of boxes when it comes to advanced deep learning: one-shot learning, graph convolutional networks, learning from less data, and LSTM embeddings.
 According to the GitHub site, "DeepChem aims to provide a high quality open-source toolchain that democratizes the use of deep-learning in drug discovery, materials science, and quantum chemistry."